500+ Best Indian/Hindu Names for Cultural Characters

 Aryan

-Noble and illustrious, representing honor and spiritual nobility in contemporary usage.
+Means noble and illustrious, associated with honor in contemporary usage.

 Kabir